Governor Sahbirin Noor: Thank you Pak Jokowi - ExBulletin

 According to Thursday’s plan (10/21), South Kalimantan Governor H Sahbirin Noor, President Joko Widodo will inaugurate the Alalak River Bridge.
 The arrival of the President, continued the Governor, will be the right moment for his two years at the head of the second term.

-“People are hoping that President Jokowi’s inauguration will add to the historic value of the Alalak River Bridge as the new icon of South Kalimantan province,” said the governor who is colloquially referred to as Paman Birin when you talk to reporters.
+“People hope that the inauguration by President Jokowi will add to the historical value of the Alalak River Bridge as a new icon of the province of South Kalimantan,” said the governor, who is colloquially referred to as the Uncle Birin when he spoke to reporters.

 As is known, the Alalak River Bridge as a traffic artery connects the city of Banjarmasin with the regency of Barito Kuala in South Kalimantan and Central Kalimantan Province via the Trans Kalimantan Highway.
 The Alalak River Bridge has been built since 2018, has a span of 850 meters with a width of 20 meters and contains four lanes divided in two directions.
 The funds spent reached Rp 278 billion.